 The ISUS normally logs data internally, so an additional data acquisition device or software is not required to operate the instrument.
 After deployment, ISUSCom then retrieves the internally logged data files, and ISUSPro can be used to further process the data.
-SatCon can convert ISUS log files into a standard file format suitable for use in spreadsheet applications.
+Satlantic's SatCon software can convert ISUS log files into a standard file format suitable for use in spreadsheet applications.4

 Users who want closer control over the deployment may choose to monitor the data acquisition in real-time.
 For utilization of analog data, see below under "Telemetry Acquisition with a Seabird CTD".
-Serial digital output can be logged and visualized using Satlantic's SatView software (see "Telemetry Acquisition Using SatView" below for details).
+Serial digital output can be logged and visualized using Satlantic's SatView software5 (see "Telemetry Acquisition Using SatView" below for details).